qmk/qmk_firmware/users/ericgebhart/readme.md

 Thumb clusters can be chosen by layer with the value of **THUMBS_ARE**.
 This is currently manipulated for beakl wi in map.h.
 The newer Hands down variants also have need of this.
+To change the thumb cluster for hands down, maltron or rsthd, set the value for the thumbs in _config.h_.

+These layouts use a special thumb cluster variant which will use the value of __THUMB_LETTER__ to place a letter on one of the thumb keys.

+It is reasonably easy to add a new thumb cluster and use it.
+Add it to thumbs.h, add to the list of macros for it's suffix, and turn it on in config.h

+Additionally a thumb cluster can be set for the various function layers as well.
+The transparent thumbs can be used, or something else.
+The nav and mouse layers have the mouse buttons if mouse keys are enabled.

+It is also possible to use a Miryoku thumb cluster and layers if desired.
+Or mix the other layers in as desired.

 At the core of the thumb clusters are a set of six keys which can be changed to a one of a set of keys, with settings in the config.